Mak1ma-xx/mak1ma-xx.github.io/Tokyo_Ghoul_(CTF).md

 <img width="539" alt="Screenshot 2023-07-18 at 12 52 01" src="https://github.com/Mak1ma-xx/mak1ma-xx.tryhackme_writeups/assets/106231648/62bce1a6-dbfc-4076-ad4c-3f3b88e9559a">

-It;s askink "What we are looking for?"
+It's asking "What we are looking for?"
 I type random word and it said to look inside of it.

 So, how w lnow it's a binary, we can use **strings** command to find humman readable words.